-With a low monthly cost, a one-off installation fee, and no fixed length contract meaning you can cancel anytime, our Lifeline service provides you with the tools you need to keep living independently and with confidence.
+With a low monthly cost and a one-off installation fee, our Lifeline service provides you with the tools you need to keep living independently and with confidence.

 Our customers say: "I consider this service to be a vital one.
 It is very easy to contact anyone when help is needed and nothing is too much trouble.
 For the price of this service it is great; I'm pleased I have it."